Alex-Costea/Wiles/docs/tutorial.md

 write_line(123)
 ```

-No need to worry about limits—integers in Wiles internally `BigInteger`, so they can be arbitrarily large:
+No need to worry about limits—integers in Wiles internally use `BigInteger`, so they can be arbitrarily large:

 ```wiles
 write_line(123456789123456789123456789123456789)